gordonfrog/dda-new/README.md

 }
 ```

-For listen ApplicationEvents have the @EventListener annotation, if not define parameters,listen all events,but we only want to listen a type of event,then we set the Bean that we want to receive.
+The Controller listens for ApplicationEvents via the @EventListener annotation.
+Since we only want to listen to certain events, we set the Beans that we want to receive (ShopEvent/CustomerEvent).

-For send a SSE event, the client side have to declare a EventSource object and configure it:
+To receive the sent SSE event, the client side has to declare a EventSource object and configure it:

 ```javascript